jonafanho/Angular-Placeholder-Task/README.md

 This project fetches a list of posts and comments from [JSONPlaceholder](https://jsonplaceholder.typicode.com).
 It includes a paginator and asynchronous GET requests.

+All posts are fetched using a button.
+This is to ensure that the paginator knows how many posts there are in total to properly display the number of pages available.

+Comments are fetched by clicking a button on each post.
+This design decision was made in case there are a lot of comments per post, it will be quite inefficient to fetch all comments on all posts at once.
+A lot of social media sites only load all comments when the user clicks on the comments button to avoid too much overhead.

 ## Project Structure

 The HTML entry point is in `app.html`.
 This is simply a wrapper for the rest of the application, containing a padding around the outer edges.